 Competitive entrance criteria, the demanding nature of marrying creativity with consumer demand, a challenging post-graduation job market – it’s no surprise that design students feel mentally overloaded.
-Now their courses are under scrutiny for unethical teaching methods.
+Now their courses are under scrutiny for unethical teaching methods contributing.

-A pattern of common experiences has emerged from students sharing first-hand experiences on social media, exposing the alarming reality that while studying design – namely architecture and fashion – the inherent pressure of having to work 50 to 60 hours a week with little to no support has led students to consider suicide.
+A pattern of common experiences has emerged from students sharing first-hand experiences on social media, exposing the alarming reality that while studying design – namely architecture and fashion – the inherent pressure of having to work 50 to 60 hours a week with little to no support has led students to experience burnout and, worse, consider suicide.

 The gravely similar student accounts suggest a toxic culture of unhealthy work practise being fostered at universities, sparking a debate within architecture and fashion design media – particularly regarding universities’ role in perpetuating a dangerously unsustainable working culture.

 Back in 2016, a conversation exposing rumoured dangerous teaching methods within the fashion programme of the prestigious Antwerp Academy – led by Antwerp Six member and designer Walter van Bierendonck – was sparked after the tragic and sudden suicide of a third-year student upon his return to South Korea, his native country.

 The article, appearing in prominent fashion industry media platform Business of Fashion, opened an already overdue discussion about the fashion industry’s negative effect on the mental and emotional wellbeing of its students.